What is morning sickness?

 A: Morning sickness will usually cause no harm to the baby.
 If you experience hyperemesis gravidarum and it is left untreated or treated late, however, this may have a negative effect on the pregnancy.
 This effect may be a low birth weight.

-Q: Are there any natural remedies for morning sickness?
+Q: Are there any natural remedies for the relief of morning sickness?

 A: There are a variety of natural remedies that may help with the management of mild morning sickness.
 These include: